 The main decision-making body of the GMCA.

 Oversees the work and strategic direction of the Association of Greater Manchester Authorities (AGMA).
 Leads on policy, and has delegated decision-making powers from the 10 Greater Manchester councils.
-AGMA has the same membership at the GMCA.
+AGMA has the same membership as the GMCA.

 The Standards Committee deals with matters of conduct and ethical standards regarding members of the Greater Manchester Combined Authority and its committees.